 Similarly, in the case of angular acceleration due to contraction of a rotating system, the increase of angular velocity on contraction is consistent with the principle of conservation of angular momentum, but that should not be confused with conservation of angular momentum being a causal agent.
 The causal agent is the centripetal force doing work.

-Text, images and animations are licensed under a Creative Commons Attribution-ShareAlike 2.5 License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.